Creatine vs Protein: Which is Best to Build Muscle?

-Creatine and whey protein have both been continuing to grow in popularity over the past decade.
+Creatine and whey protein have both continued to grow in popularity over the past decade.
 For the most part, these products are both marketed as great ways to build muscle and improve your performance.
+When comparing creatine vs protein, it’s important to understand that they support muscle growth in very different ways.

 But, the question remains: Which is better for building muscle … whey protein or creatine?
 A lot of people also wonder which one is worth taking over the other.